nvOlga/Getting_Cleaning/README.md

 6. Converts the activity and subject columns into factors
 7. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
-8. The end result is shown in the file tidy.txt.
+8. The end result is shown in the file tidydata.txt.